Skip to Content

 My Favorite 4 Credit Cards

 In case you aren’t familiar with my lifestyle, I’ll give you a little run down.
 My family consists of two adults and two children.
-We are minimalists and slowmads residing currently in Tokyo Japan.
+We are minimalists and slowmads residing currently in Sintra Portugal.

 Our monthly spend is around $5,000 on credit cards.
-Both my husband and I hover between 765 to 780 credit score.
-Neither of us has ever hit the coveted 800 credit score.
+Both my husband and I hover between 780 to 830 credit score.
 My husband has 12 credit cards and I have seven credit cards.
 Both of us have significantly over $100k in available credit.

 I keep this card in my wallet to pay at any restaurant.
 As you earn points within the American Express ecosystem, you will be earning currency called Membership Rewards®.

-You earn 4X points for worldwide restaurant purchases.
+You earn 4X points for worldwide restaurant purchases up to $50,000 per year, than 1X.
 Eating out is my largest expense aside from rent, so this card accounts for a large portion of my points accumulation.

 best credit card for digital nomads